reflectoring/reflectoring.github.io/_posts/2021-01-27-create-analyze-heapdump.md

 #### Leak Suspects Report
 Next we generate the "Leak Suspects Report" by clicking the “Leak Suspects” link in the overview or by choosing this option from the menu.

 Before generating this report the Memory Analyzer Tool tries to find suspected big object or set of objects and presents the findings in a HTML report.
 The HTML report is also saved in a zip file next to the heap dump file.
-Due to its smaller size, it is preferable to share this report with specialized teams instead of the raw heap dump file.
+Due to its smaller size, it is preferable to share this report with teams specialized in performing analysis tasks instead of the raw heap dump file.

-The first thing in the report is the pie chart, which gives the size of the suspects:
+The first thing in the report is the pie chart, which gives the size of the suspected objects:

 ![leakssuspectPieChart](/assets/img/posts/heapdump/leaksuspectpiechart.png)